Quantcast

 My renewed spirit made space for laughter and love.
 I went from crying myself to sleep from unanswered calls to sleeping peacefully next to my child.
 There was no longer a need to crack the password to his Facebook account or call family members to confirm his whereabouts.
 I was free.
 The kind of freedom that only comes when you choose your happiness over others.

 For what it's worth, this was the first time since I started dating at 15 that I had experienced this type of control over my love life.
-Usually, I stayed too long in relationships that had run its course or waited until the other person did something so egregious that it made it easy for me to leave.
+Usually, I stayed too long in relationships that had run their course or waited until the other person did something so egregious that it made it easy for me to leave.
 I got the hint this time and finally took back my power.
 This meant learning who I was without the approval of a man, finding out my likes and dislikes, as well as creating healthy boundaries.

 If you're a parent and questioning your relationship, I suggest asking yourself the following questions: